 The issue is that information isn’t knowledge.
 Of course, you can be bombarded with endless information, endless facts but if you can’t make sense of them, one fact is the same as any other fact.
 You can cruise on YouTube or on Google going ‘yuck’ and ‘wow’, but you’re not actually making sense of things.

-Research comparing print and digital reading experiences
+Comparing print and digital reading

 - increased amount of reading due to the growth of online material

 - improved speed of reading

 The impact also included:

 - change in patience as readers